picymru/website/content/events/swanseajam-2016.md

 ##### @welshgeekboy and #Lobsang at #PiWars
 Finley Watson talks about his experiences developing and competing with the Raspberry Pi powered robot he built, Lobsang.

+#### Julian Milligan
+##### Adventures in Minecraft Pi
+Join Julian Milligan, project leader for PiCymru's first supported project - CoderDojo Carmarthen, as he leads you on a mystical and mysterious adventure through the lands of Minecraftia using your Raspberry Pi.
+From making your character into King Midas, and rigging all manner of explosions.
+All we know, should you see a creeper, you may need to run.

 **More speakers to be announced soon!**

 ### Schedule